-- You must provide written, verifiable documentation of your emergency.
-To protect your privacy, you are not required to give me the details of your emergency: you may provide documentation to Student Affairs, and if they tell me you had a legitimate and documented emergency I will take their word for it.
-Their phone number is 541.346.1137, or see http://studentaffairs.uoregon.edu> - You must also provide evidence that you could not have informed me of this emergency prior to the exam date. - In case of an unexcused absence from an exam, remedial action will be determined at my discretion. - Exam dates are as follows: 20 April, 11 May and 03 June
+- You must also provide evidence that you could not have informed me of this emergency prior to the exam date. - In case of an unexcused absence from an exam, remedial action will be determined at my discretion. - Exam dates are as follows: January 25, February 15, and March 18

-★ Laboratories
+⊯ Laboratories

 - You are required to complete 15 online labs and accompanying quizzes throughout the term.
-Labs and guizzes should take about 30 minutes each (sometimes a bit less). - These labs are designed to provide an experiential component to this course to enhance your understanding of psychological concepts, phenomena and experimental procedures. - ZAPS Labs: The majority of our labs will be ZAPS labs, which are online labs developed by Norton, the publisher of your textbook.
+Labs and quizzes should take about 30 minutes each (sometimes a bit less). - These labs are designed to provide an experiential component to this course to enhance your understanding of psychological concepts, phenomena and experimental procedures. - ZAPS Labs: The majority of our labs will be ZAPS labs, which are online labs developed by Norton, the publisher of your textbook.
 Once you have registered with Norton you will be able to log onto the ZAPS site to complete the ZAPS labs.
-The ZAPS site will keep a record of your online activity, enabling us to track if and when you complete each lab. - Some of the labs generate anonymous class level data.
-For those labs you will be prompted to enter a Class ID.
-Our Class ID is: 6Q3CGZEV - Non-ZAPS Labs: A few of the labs will not be ZAPS and will involve watching online videos that explore some concepts from your lectures in a bit more depth. - Lab Quizzes: Every lab (both ZAPS and non-ZAPS) will have a corresponding multiple choice quiz designed to assess how well you are grasping the core theoretical ideas that underlie each lab experience.
+The ZAPS site will keep a record of your online activity, enabling us to track if and when you complete each lab. - Non-ZAPS Labs: A few of the labs will not be ZAPS and will involve watching online videos that explore some concepts from your lectures in a bit more depth. - Lab Quizzes: Every lab (both ZAPS and non-ZAPS) will have a corresponding multiple choice quiz designed to assess how well you are grasping the core theoretical ideas that underlie each lab experience.
 All quizzes will be taken online through Blackboard. - Lab and Quiz Due Dates: You will have plenty of time to complete your labs and quizzes, but you must complete the quizzes within their given window to receive credit.
-Lab quizzes will be available at 8:00am the day prior to the corresponding lecture and will remain open until 8:00am the day after the corresponding lecture.
+Lab quizzes will be available at noon the day prior to the corresponding lecture and will remain open until noon the day after the corresponding lecture.

-★ Research Participation Requirement
+# Research Participation Requirement

 - As part of this course you will have an opportunity to gain more in-depth experience with research in psychology. - There are two options for this requirement: (Option 1) Participating in real scientific experiments, or (Option 2) reading real scientific experiment reports.
 For both of these options, you will be quizzed on your understanding of the experimental process, which will require active participation or careful, thorough reading. - Each student is expected to complete at least 4.5 hours of research participation via either option (or some of each).
-If you don't complete this requirement you will get an incomplete in this course.

-Option 1

-- To sign up for experiments go to < http://uopsych.sona-systems.com and sign in (or create an account if you do not have one). - There you will find a list of studies, which are real experiments from UO Psychology and Linguistics laboratories.
+If you don't complete this requirement you will get an incomplete in this course. - Option 1 - To sign up for experiments go to <http://uopsych.sona-systems.com> and sign in (or create an account if you do not have one). - There you will find a list of studies, which are real experiments from UO Psychology and Linguistics laboratories. - Once logged in, you will find a list of studies that are available to you as well as the time and location of each study.
+You will find out what the study is about once you arrive at the appropriate location at the appropriate time, to avoid selection bias, a topic we will cover in class.